 Here's a detailed breakdown of the available actions:

-- Button: Include a CTA button to your survey, and redirect them to the location after they click on this button.
+Button: Include a CTA button in your survey, and redirect them to the location after they click on this button.

 💡Tip: You can route your respondent to a specific question, or action based on their response.
 As an example, if someone's a promoter (gives a response of 9-10 to your NPS survey), you could route them to an external page where they would be able to submit a positive review for your business, and if they are a detractor (gives a response of 0-6), you can ask them a text question for further insights.
 See our article to learn how to set up survey logic.

 Available question/action types per survey channel

 The available question/action types vary across different distribution methods.